I:01:02 University Committees

 *New General Education courses and other changes in the General Education Program do not require approval of the Undergraduate Curriculum Committee.
 Among other duties, the General Education Committee functions as the General Education Curriculum Committee.
 Any course removed from the General Education program that did not have prior approval by the University Curriculum Committee must be submitted to and approved by the University Curriculum Committee to remain in the University's curriculum.

 A Grade Appeals Committee should be established in each college except the College of Graduate Studies and University College.
 The President, upon recommendation of the Faculty Senate and the Student Government Association, shall appoint all committee members and alternates.
 Each committee should be composed of four faculty members and one student.
 Also, two faculty members and one student should be appointed as alternates to each committee.
 Alternates will serve as members in cases where regular members of committees are unable to serve or be present for one or more meetings.
 Faculty serving as members or alternates on a college committee should be drawn from departments within the college.
-Faculty in the Department of University Studies and Walker Library will serve, when appointed, on the committee for the College of Mass Communication.
+Faculty in the Department of University Studies and Walker Library will serve, when appointed, on the committee for the College of Media and Entertainment.
 The Vice Provost for Academic Affairs should serve as an ex-officio member of each committee.
 Secretarial and administrative support from the offices of the deans of the colleges will provide continuity to the committees' work.